DanaResearchGroup/DRGScripts/Servers/Azure/README.md

 servers = {
     'azure': {
         'cluster_soft': 'Slurm',
-        'address': '{IPADDRESS}', # This line - IP address of the scheduler if it changes 'un': '{USERNAME}', # This line - your username 'key': '/home/mambauser/.ssh/ubuntu.pem', # This line - path to private key 'cpus': 16,
+        'address': '{IPADDRESS}', # Edit line - IP address of the scheduler if it changes 'un': '{USERNAME}', # Edit line - your username 'key': '/home/mambauser/.ssh/ubuntu.pem', # Edit line - path to private key 'cpus': 16,
         'memory': 32,
-        'path': '/mount/nfsshareslurm/nfs/{USERNAME}', # This line - path to shared folder.
+        'path': '/mount/nfsshareslurm/nfs/{USERNAME}', # Edit line - path to shared folder.
 You will only need to edit the username part of the path
     },
 }
 ```